fraenku/java/src/main/java/com/fwe/java8/streams.md

 Stream.iterate can produces infinite streams, values are computed on demand.
 Big differences to collections.

 ####Collecting data with streams

+A stream is terminated by a terminal operation, consuming a stream to produce a final result.
+The class Collectors offers many static factory methods returning Collector-instances.

 ```  Java
 List<Transaction> transactions = transactionStream.collect(Collectors.toList());
 ```